ying-tang/help-documentation/_userguides/cloud_images/Image_Release_Notes_2016-06-07.md

 Kernel version was upgraded from **2.6.32-573.18.1** to **2.6.32-642.1.1**

-Python2.6 from the original iso was upgraded to Python2.7 to support `heat-cfn` tools.
+Python 2.6 from the original ISO spec was upgraded to Python 2.7 to support `heat-cfn` tools.

 Check [Package List](../image_patch_list_20160607/centos-6.8.txt) to see a full list of all upgraded/installed packages.